kondziu/runtimes/code/fml/parser/ast.md

 LISP: `Unit`
 JSON: `"Unit"`

-## Identifier

-A node that represents a simple identifier, carries the identifier token.
-Identifiers start with a letter and contain letters, digits and underscore.
-This specifically does not include operators.

-Type: `Identifier(&str)`
-Arguments:
-   - (anonymous) string

-FML: `x`
-LISP: `(Identifier . "x")`
-JSON: `{"Identifier":"x"}`

 ## Variable definition

 Represents a definition of a local variable: an assignment of a value to an identifier.